Renewable assignment

 A renewable assignment is a learning activity that are completed by students of a course that has worth outside of the specific setting of that course.
 The value of a renewable assignment is that the assignment, once completed by the students, can then be published for viewing and expansion by other students or by the wider scholarly community.
 These types of assignments are an important component of the open pedagogy model of learning.

 Definition and scope

 Infographic indicating what qualities a renewable assignment should have.

+There are four criteria for an assignment to be considered renewable: